-Now assuming that you meet all of the prerequisite requirements and you meet all of the additional requirement needed to qualify for a traditional term or whole life insurance policy it’s pretty safe to say that you will still be considered a “high risk” application.
+Now assuming that you meet all of the prerequisite requirements and you meet all of the additional requirements needed to qualify for a traditional term or whole life insurance policy, it’s pretty safe to say that you will still be considered a “high risk” application.

 Which means that…

-Which brings us to the last topic that we wanted to take a moment and speak about which is…
+This brings us to the last topic that we wanted to take a moment and speak about, which is…